ArtScience-Interfaculty/IoT-WtF/Raspbian-clone-copy.md

 Make sure the diskimage `rpiwtf.img` is on your desktop and type (note it's `rdisk` not `disk`

 `sudo dd if=~/Desktop/rpiwtf.img of=/dev/rdisk2 bs=5m`

+Note this takes at least 5 minutes.
+Type Ctrl-T to see progress.